gautamkrishnar/naughtychecker.js/README.md

 # naughtychecker.js [![npm version](https://badge.fury.io/js/naughtychecker.svg)](https://badge.fury.io/js/naughtychecker)
-NodeJS module to check Naughty Strings.
-Naughty Strings is a set of strings which have a high probability of causing issues when used as user-input data.
+A Node.js module to check for Naughty Strings - strings that have a high probability of causing issues when used as user-input data.

 ### Why Test Naughty Strings?
-Even multi-billion dollar companies like Twitter are using automated tests to validate the input.
+Even multi-billion dollar companies like Twitter use automated tests to validate the input.
 You can't tweet a zero-width space (U+200B) on Twitter:

 ![Example](http://i.imgur.com/HyDg2eV.gif)

-Its required to prevent serious errors like "internal server error" for unexpected user inputs while validation.
+It's required to prevent serious errors like "Internal Server Error" for unexpected user inputs during validation.

 ### Installation